-There’s the danger that the Z6 could have been overshadowed from the outset by its bigger brother in the Z7; thankfully that’s not the case, as the Z6 is not only more affordable but very versatile with it.
+There was a danger that the Z6 could have been overshadowed by its bigger brother in the Z7; thankfully that’s not the case, as the Z6 is not only more affordable but very versatile with it.
 And if you are looking for a best buy on this capable camera you have come to the right place, as give a round up of its capabilities and the best deals available today.

 The Nikon Z6 offers the lower resolution of the two cameras in 24.5 megapixels (as opposed to the Z7’s 45.7 megapixel sensor) and not quite as many AF points as its pricier sibling.
 However it is less than two thirds the price, offers a broader ISO range, full frame 4K video without any crop factor, plus a swifter continuous shooting rate of 12fps (as opposed to 9fps).